-At the Connecticut Sports Foundation what we do is pretty simple, we provide economic assistance and compassionate aid to Connecticut cancer patients for everyday living expenses and we fund cancer research at Memorial Sloan Kettering Cancer Center.
+At the Connecticut Cancer Foundation what we do is pretty simple, we provide economic assistance and compassionate aid to Connecticut cancer patients for everyday living expenses and we fund cancer research at Memorial Sloan Kettering Cancer Center.

 We Fund Connecticut Cancer Patients

 We fund Connecticut cancer patients through our CT Cancer Patient Assistance Program.
-We offer grants that provide financial and emotional assistance; CSF is one of very few organizations in Connecticut to provide this type of support.
+We offer grants that provide financial and emotional assistance; CCF is one of very few organizations in Connecticut to provide this type of support.

 Many cancer patients and their families are suddenly confronted with insurmountable bills at a time when focusing on healing is critical to their recovery.
 Many are faced with losing their homes, losing their light, heat and power, or making an impossible choice between feeding their children or paying for medication or proceeding with treatment.
 Simply put, when you cannot work you cannot pay your bills.